Pacific Explorer | Hawaii – Palmyra – Kiritimati

 This trip is a blast – we’ll leave from Oahu for a few days of power reaching in the trades before negotiating the ITCZ, also known as the Doldrums!
 Squalls and unsettled weather abound, but the rewards for careful boat handling are beautiful sunsets, rainbows, and the satisfaction of sailing fast in tough conditions.
-Then we’ll enter the reef at Tabuaeran (Fanning), a gorgeous atoll of the nation of Kiribati.
-If you’ve read Liz Clark’s “The Voyage of Swell,” then you’ve already spent some time here in your imagination – come and see the reefs, the fish, the surf, and the waters!
+We’re planning to then stop at Palmyra Atoll National Wildlife Refuge, (within the Pacific Remote Islands Marine National Monument).
+This stop is dependent upon the issuance of a permit, which we’re working with the US Fish & Wildlife Service to obtain.
+We’ve sailed with a few scientists who have worked on Palmyra, and they have all told us that it is incredible.
+If we can’t go to Palmyra, we’ll instead stop at Tabuaeran (Fanning), a gorgeous atoll in the nation of Kiribati.
 We’ll end the trip with a quick overnight sail upwind to Kiritimati (Christmas) Island, with the largest land mass of any atoll in the world.
 If we’re lucky we’ll be greeted by the huge Manta Rays that cruise the anchorage off the copra pier.
 These islands are truly remote, and the best way to get to them is by sea.
-Come with us and explore some of the Central Pacific’s gems before they’re gone.
+Come with us and explore some of the Central Pacific’s gems.

 This trip is an RYA Yachtmaster Ocean and IYT MOY Unlimited qualifying voyage – contact us to discuss!